 Sales and marketing expense consist primarily of salary and personnel related costs including commissions.
 Additional expenses include digital marketing campaigns, marketing events, travel and efforts on proof of concept.
-Sales and marketing expense in the first quarter of 2023 versus the first quarter of 2022 remained consistent as a percentage of revenues.
+Sales and marketing expense remained consistent in total and as a percentage of revenue for the three and six months ended June 30, 2023 compared to the three and six months ended June 30, 2022.